GitLab plugin

 Monitor the CI/CD metrics from your GitLab environment.

-How to add the GitLab plugin
+How to add a GitLab data source

 To create an API token key: